Immunosuppression in Transplantation

 Induction Agents

-Basiliximab is a monoclonal antibody that blocks IL-2 receptors, thereby inhibiting IL-2–induced T-cell activation.
-It is most often used as an induction agent in kidney transplantation, or as part of steroid-free protocols in pancreas transplantation.
+Basiliximab is a monoclonal antibody that blocks IL-2 receptors, thereby inhibiting IL-2-induced T-cell activation.
+It is most often used as an induction agent in kidney transplantation, or may be used as part of steroid-free protocols in pancreas transplantation.
 The use of Basiliximab as an induction agent allows for early steroid withdrawal and a substantial reduction in other immunosuppressive agents early after transplantation.
 Side effects include oedema, hypertension, and tremor.

 Early Maintenance Agents

-Figure 2 – Tacrolimus molecular structure
+Tacrolimus molecular structure

 Calcineurin Inhibitors

 Calcineurin inhibitors (CNIs), such as cyclosporine and tacrolimus, are strong inhibitors of the T-cell response, acting by blocking IL-2 production.
-They are the mainstay of most initial post-operative immunosuppression, with tacrolimus the first-line immunosuppressant in most transplant centres
+They are the mainstay of most initial post-operative immunosuppression, with tacrolimus the first-line immunosuppressant in most transplant centres.

 Anti-Proliferatives